mahowak/website/index.md

 languages](http://tedlab.mit.edu/tedlab_website/researchpapers/dautriche2016wordform.pdf). *Cognitive Science*. doi: 10.1111/cogs.12453

 {% marginfigure assets/img/meta_plot.png 'Mahowald et al. "A meta-analysis of Syntactic Priming" analyzed 71 syntactic priming papers and found a robust effect of syntactic priming that was greatly magnified by lexical boost.
 This plot shows model coefficients for various moderators of the priming effect.' %} K. Mahowald, A. James, R. Futrell, E. Gibson.
 2016.
 [A meta-analysis of syntactic priming](assets/pdf/meta.pdf). *Journal of Memory and Language*, 91, 5-27.

+K. Mahowald, A. James, R. Futrell, E. Gibson.
+2017.
+Structural priming is most useful when the conclusions are statistically robust. *Behavioral and Brain Sciences*, 40.

 K. Mahowald, E. Fedorenko.
 2016.
 [Reliable individual-level neural markers of highlevel language processing: A necessary precursor for relating neural variability to behavioral and genetic variability](assets/pdf/neuroimage.pdf).
 2016. *Neuroimage*, 139, 74-93. doi: 10.1016/j.neuroimage.2016.05.073.